BurnOutTrader/fund-forge/ff_data_server/src/oanda_api/OANDA_SETUP.md

 ![hedging.png](misc/hedging.png)

 ## Credentials
-In the following directory you need to setup the credential file
+In the following directory you need to setup the credential file, there is a template file in the `oanda_credentials/inactive`.
+You need to fill it out and copy it into the `oanda_credentials/active` directory.

+Only credentials files in active directories will be used by the server.

 ![file_structure.png](misc/file_structure.png)